amkim3/f22proj/Assignment.md

 - Read employee information from `employees.csv` in java root directory (hardcode the name-`employees.csv` with no path)
 - Read contents of each employee's calendar file in the root directory (see sample files)
   - Comma delimited record format: `employee_id,calendar_filename,employee name`
   - When ***CalendarManager*** exits, backup the contents of each employee's calendar file to the calendar filename+".bak".
 Contents should be sorted in event start order.
-Overwrite any previous backup file
+Overwrite any previous backup file.
 - All employees that receive meeting requests messages will have a record in employees.csv.
 The calendar file (via the name in the `employees.csv`) will exist but may be empty
 - Requests for one employee should process concurrently with the requests from other employees and should write the backup files concurrently
-- A single thread should be used to call `MessageJNI.writeMtgReqResponse` methods to send messages back to the ***request\_mtgs*** (see OutputQueueProcessor class in `CalendarManager.java`)
+- A single thread should be used to call `MessageJNI.writeMtgReqResponse` methods to send messages back to the ***request_mtgs*** (see OutputQueueProcessor class in `CalendarManager.java`)
-- A single thread should be used to retrieve messages using the MessageJNI._readMeetingRequest_ (see InputQueueProcessor class in `CalendarManager.java`)
+- A single thread should be used to retrieve messages using the `MessageJNI.readMeetingRequest` (see InputQueueProcessor class in `CalendarManager.java`)

 **Sample data files:**